rogerbinns/apsw/doc/execution.rst

 Whatever you return from the tracer is what is actually returned to the caller of :meth:`~Cursor.execute`.
 If you return None then the whole row is skipped.
 See the :ref:`example <example_rowtrace>`.
+They are useful for logging and testing.

 Row tracers can be installed on a specific cursor by setting :attr:`Cursor.row_trace` or for all cursors by setting :attr:`Connection.row_trace`, with the cursor tracer taking priority.

+If you want to convert types then see :ref:`typeconversion`.

 .. _apswtrace: